 The walk should be elegant and natural.
 That means we walk elegantly in a straight line.
 The feet are naturally slightly turned out at about 20 to 30 degrees angle.
 When we change direction the angle of the feet to each other will vary as needed.
 Sometimes the foot with which we are stepping will point in the direction of the turn.

 A step is initiated with the breaking at the knee.
-In order to do this we will have to lift the heel of the foot with the toe of the foot staying in contact with the floor.
+In order to do this we will have to lift the heel with the toe remaining close to the floor.
 We then slide the foot in the direction of the step before shifting weight onto that foot.
 The toe of the stepping foot maintains light contact with the floor throughout the step, sliding along the floor (except in stops, see next section).
 There is no particular need to bring your feet together at the end of the step unless it feels natural to do so.

 Sandwiches, stops and sacadas